mansijoshi17/Cryptic-injective/README.md

   },
 };
 ```
 Note: Despite my initial attempt to build it from the ground up using Rust and Cosmos SDK, time constraints compelled me to leverage the existing Cryptic framework in Solidity.
-Ultimately, through the InEVM approach, we deployed it on the Injective Blockchain to ensure a timely and effective solution.
+Ultimately, through the (InEVM/Caldera) devnet, we deployed it on the Injective Blockchain to ensure a timely and effective solution.
 Also, as per the rules, I would like to clarify that Cryptic was initially developed for FVM SpaceWrap.
 Cryptic addresses real-time use cases and solves problems that can benefit DAOs and individual members within the Injective ecosystem.